History & Lineage of Brazilian Jiu-Jitsu in Canada

 Lineage & Historical Connection

-Grandmaster Marcus Soares is directly connected to the original lineage of Brazilian Jiu-Jitsu through his training under Carlson Gracie, one of the most influential figures in the global expansion of the art and a central member of the Gracie family.
+Grandmaster Marcus Soares holds a direct lineage to the origins of Brazilian Jiu-Jitsu through his training under Carlson Gracie, one of the most influential figures in the global expansion of the art and a central member of the Gracie family.

 The Ongoing Evolution of BJJ in Canada